What do baby shoes have to do with fundraising?

 So bring me to the scene.
 Help me feel what the person who needs my help is feeling.
 Trigger my empathy if you want me to act.

-My son is reading Hemingway in school now.
+My daughter is reading Hemingway in school now.
 That reminded me of this powerful short story Hemingway wrote on a dare:

 For sale: baby shoes, never worn.